-North Hills is a Midtown district in which people are invited to work, shop, live, dine and be entertained.
-All of the buildings, parking areas, streets and common areas are privately owned.
-North Hills welcomes everyone, and, while you are on the property, we ask that you be respectful of all of the tenants, residents and guests while you enjoy the property.
-In brief, we ask that everyone treat others as they would most like to be treated.
+North Hills in Midtown Raleigh is a destination where people are invited to work, shop, dine, live, stay and play.
+All of the buildings, parking areas, streets and common spaces are privately owned.
+North Hills welcomes everyone, but we ask that you be respectful of all of the tenants, residents and guests while you enjoy the property.
+In brief, we ask that you treat others in the manner in which you desire to be treated.

 North Hills has established a code of conduct as a method of ensuring that everyone’s visit will be safe and enjoyable.
 We ask that all guests and visitors be governed by these guidelines.
 This is a partial list; additional guidelines may be incorporated at any time.
 Those who choose not to follow the North Hills Code of Conduct will be subject to expulsion, banning, arrest and/or prosecution for criminal trespass.

 Discourteous behavior is not acceptable.

 Any behavior that is ill-mannered or disrespectful or that may be inconvenient to others will not be allowed at North Hills.
 This includes littering, running, shouting, skateboarding, or skating.
 It also includes the playing of car radios or personal iPods at a level that can be heard by others or is generally considered to be too loud.